 - Jams are a mixture made of crushed fruit and sugar, cooked together — with or without the addition of pectin.
 (Pectin is a soluble gelatinous polysaccharide that’s naturally present in ripe fruits.)
 The amount of pectin added (or not added), depends on the pectin content of the fruit.

 - Preserves, also a mixture of fruit and sugar, are cooked the same way as jams — the difference is that the fruit in preserves is usually cut into chunks or in some cases left whole.
+I love the chunks of figs in this fig preserves recipe as much as the apricots chunks in my Basil Apricot Preserves!

-How to Use Vanilla Fig Preserves
+How to Use Fig Preserves

 Unique preserves recipes like this one are also super tasty spread on a toast, with a little melted butter, for breakfast to have with your coffee.
-Vanilla-Fig-Preserves-Recipe

-What fig varieties can you use for preserves?
+What fig varieties can you use?

 I used green Kadota figs for this recipe, but you can any variety you like.
 A few delicious fig varieties . . .